A lot of people often ask questions like, is growing Cabbage in a container possible if you don’t have a backyard garden?

 Nutrition Level:

-make sure that your Cabbage plant is getting enough nutrition as well as lots of sunlight and water.
+Make sure that your cabbage plant is getting enough nutrition as well as lots of sunlight and water.

 Soil pH:

 Cabbage soil pH is typically 6.5 when using a pH tester for the soil.
-If you have anything less than that your soil pH might not be enough for your leafy green Cabbage.
+If you have anything less than that, your soil pH might not be enough for your leafy green cabbage.

-Insect That Affects Cabbage Plants
+Insects That Affect Cabbage Plants

 How to Remove Cabbage insects